Easy Drop Biscuit Recipe (or Drop Scones)

 • Quick and easy to make: This biscuit recipe is ready in 30 minutes or less with pantry ingredients.

-• No rolling or cutting: Traditional biscuits require dough rolling and cutting into circles or even squares.
+• No rolling or cutting: Traditional biscuits typically require rolling out the dough and cutting it into circles or squares.
 This is a simple, one-bowl biscuit recipe where the batter is scooped directly onto a baking sheet.

 Top view of Drop Biscuits with tea on blue and white bone china plates with creamy butter.